IE 11 is not supported. For an optimal experience visit our site on another browser.

 Bernette 35 Sewing Machine

-“Bernette is the daughter company of Bernina, and their quality matches that of the Berninas,” Frailing explained.
+“Bernette is the daughter company of Bernina, and their quality matches that of the Berninas,” Frailing says.
 The machine features 23 stitches, and you can adjust the width, length and pattern of a stitch by turning one of the three separate knobs at the top of the machine, says the brand.
-If you’re set on a computerized machine, you can opt for the Bernette 37, which includes a few more stitches and can sew wider stitches than the 35 model.
+If you’re set on a computerized machine, you can opt for the Bernette 37, which includes a few more stitches and can sew wider ones than the 35 model.

 Singer Heavy-Duty 4452